djangocon/2023.djangocon.eu/_posts/2022-05-26-topic-suggestions-for-cfp.md

 title: "Need Suggestions for a DjangoCon US 2022 Topic?"
 ---

+The DjangoCon US team would like to present some suggestions for topics for DCUS 2022.

 # Help, I don't know what I should talk about at DjangoCon US!

 Well, you've come to the right place!